 Bus services available: 52, 74, 93, 157, 165, 852, 855

-By car: Turn in from Lornie Road, to Sime Road.
+By car: Turn in from Lornie Road to Sime Road.
 Then, turn left into Lorong Halwa, where parking is limited.
 Try to use public transport to get there.

 Bukit Brown Guided Walks/Tours Schedule: Visit HERE to register for the respective guided walk.
+For more reading on Bukit Brown, visit here.

-Note: According to reports, Ministry of National Development (MND) is considering converting all of Bukit Brown into housing by 2030.
+Note: According to reports, the Ministry of National Development (MND) is considering converting all of Bukit Brown into housing by 2030.
 So do visit the place soon as you may not have much time left to do so.